silexlabs/drag-drop-stage-component/README.md

 ## Use

-See [the online demo](https://lexoyo.me/stage/pub/) and its sources, [html here](https://github.com/lexoyo/stage/blob/master/src/jade/index.jade) and [js here](https://github.com/lexoyo/stage/blob/master/src/ts/demo.js).
+See [the online demo](https://lexoyo.me/stage/pub/) and its sources: [html here](https://github.com/lexoyo/stage/blob/master/src/jade/index.jade) and [js here](https://github.com/lexoyo/stage/blob/master/src/ts/demo.js).

 The component can be initialized like this, which will make it possible to select, move and resize all the elements marked with the `.selectable` css class.